davidsjohnson/davidsjohnson.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic.png
-  address: >
+  address:
-    <p>Ehrenbergstraße 31</p>
-    <p>98693 Ilmenau, Germany</p>

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a research scientist at the Fraunhofer Institute for Digital Media Technololgy (IDMT).
-My current focus is on the application of deep learning techniques for Industrial Sound Analysis with limited data.
+I am a research scientist at the <a href="https://www.idmt.fraunhofer.de/en.html"> Fraunhofer Institute for Digital Media Technololgy (IDMT) </a>.
+Currently, my research focuses on the application of audio signal processing and deep learning for Industrial Sound Analysis (ISA).
+The goal of ISA is to identify new acoustic-based methods to improve industrial processes and enable automation, in use cases such as predictive maintenance and product end-of-line testing (quality control).
+My research in ISA covers a wide breadth of topics, including learning from limited data, anomalous sound detection, audio event detection, and federated learning.

+Before joining the IDMT I completed my PhD at the  <a href="https://www.uvic.ca/">University of Victoria </a> under the supervision of <a href="http://webhome.csc.uvic.ca/~gtzan/index.html"> Dr. George Tzanetakis </a> and <a href="http://thesegalgroup.org/people/daniela-damian/"> Dr. Daniela Damian </a>, where I performed research at the intersection of Human Computer Interaction (HCI), Music Information Retrieval (MIR), Computer Vision (CV) and Extended Reality (XR) for improving musical tutoring.
+I completed my MSC at the <a href="https://compsci.cofc.edu/"> College of Charleston </a> working with <a href="http://blogs.cofc.edu/manaris/"> Dr. Bill Manaris </a>.
+There I performed research in the application of HCI and Genetic Algorithms for tools to enhance the creative process of musicians and artists.

-Site in progress.
+Site in progress (please excuse any typos or broken links).
 More to come...